MHaroonBaig/MotionKit/README.md

 ```
 ##Getting Magnetometer Values
-Getting Magnetometer values is as easy as grabing a cookie.
+Getting Magnetometer values is as easy as grabbing a cookie.

 ```swift
     var motionKit = MotionKit()